 He has published in many books and in journals such as Early Popular Visual Culture, Contemporary Theatre Review and Foundations of Science.
 Vanhoutte is currently working on a book on ‘Scientific Fiction’, tracing the history, actuality and prospect of a genre aimed at deliberately mediating scientific revolutions through performance.

 Vanhoutte is spokesperson-coordinator of B-magic, a large-scale interdisciplinary project (EOS - Excellence of Science) researching the as yet unwritten history of the magic lantern as a mass medium in Belgium.
-In doing so, the project wants to make an essential contribution to the study of the country’s cultural history as well as to international media historiography.
+In doing so, the project wants to make an essential contribution to the study of the country’s cultural history as well as to international media aercheology.